yuegao04/docs/docs/deploy/replication.md

 # High Availability Installation

-Applicable for production scenarios.
+If you intend to run Walrus in production, you need to follow the high-avaialbility installation.

 > Prerequisites:
-> - A Kubernetes cluster is required as the runtime cluster.
+> - An highly-available Kubernetes cluster is required as the runtime cluster.
-> - A Linux server with at least 4 CPU cores, 8Gi memory.
+> - Each Kubernetes node should have at least 4 CPU cores and 8GiB memory.
-> - At least 50GB of free disk space.
+> - At least 50GB of free disk space on each Kubernetes node.
-> - Ports 80 and 443 are opened on the server.
+> - Ports 80 and 443 are opened on the nodes.

-You can fill in the following YAML with relevant information and use the Kubectl Apply command to complete the High Availability Deployment.
+You can fill in the following YAML with relevant information and use the `kubectl apply` command to complete the high availability deployment.

 ```shell
 cat <<EOF | kubectl apply -f -